How Search Engines Work: A Beginner’s Guide

 An important point to remember is that each search engine will use a different algorithm, and so the same search words in a Google search and a Bing search may produce entirely different results.

-Though we know in a broad sense what an algorithm is looking for in order to provide users with the most relevant and high-quality information in response to their queries, the specific details of search engine ranking criteria are a secret guarded as closely as the elusive eleven herbs and spices used by Colonel Sanders to produce his finger licking’ chicken.
+Though we know in a broad sense what an algorithm is looking for in order to provide users with the most relevant and high-quality information in response to their queries, the specific details of search engine ranking criteria are a secret guarded as closely as the elusive eleven herbs and spices used by Colonel Sanders to produce his finger-lickin’ chicken.

 It’s also worth noting that algorithms are not set in stone.